 (5) A head may refuse to confirm or deny the existence of a record if disclosure of the record would constitute an unjustified invasion of personal privacy.
 R.S.O.
 1990, c.
 M.56, s.
 14 (5)."

-The Year-End Statistical Report for the Information and Privacy Commissioner of Ontario for
+The Year-End Statistical Report for the Information and Privacy Commissioner of Ontario for Municipal Freedom of Information and Protection of Privacy Act

 Statistical Report of Toronto Police Service for the Reporting Year 2019